History of Indian Schools of Sculptures

-Amaravati School of sculpture
+Features of the Amravati School of sculpture

 The Indo Islamic sculptures found on the famous Muslim monuments bear testimony to the rich cultural heritage of the sub-continent.
 The history of Indian architecture underwent another change with the arrival of the British.
 The Indo-Saracenic school of architecture created ripples with its gothic styled buildings.
 These were later tone down with the help of the native influence as well.
 The features of Indo-Saracenic sculptures are still to be found on the building belonging to British India.

 Today there is no strict idiom for Indian architecture and sculptures.
 The influence of previous schools of Indian architecture has left an indelible mark on the present.
 Hence even today several modern architectural plans include these elements from the past.